m0tleycr3w/m0tleycr3w.github.io/about.md

 # mzfr

-Started hacking as passion and interest, mzfr has gained quite a lot of experience in penetration testing and making projects which help in assisting the pentesting.
+Started hacking as passion and interest, mzfr has gained quite a lot of experience in penetration testing and he loves making projects which help in assisting the pentesting.
 With a background in programming and forensics gained from over countless CTF, he is working hard to become a penetration tester.

 # D4mianWayne